mallgroup/mpapi-client-php/doc/Exception.md

 All custom exceptions extend generic `MpApiException`.

-Some methods might throw other native PHP exceptions (i.e., `InvalidArgumentException`), which do not extend `MpApiException`.
+Some methods might throw other native PHP exceptions (e.g., `InvalidArgumentException`, `LogicException`), which do not extend `MpApiException`.
 Such methods always have appropriate `@throws` tags.

 ## [MpApiException](../src/Exception/MpApiException.php)